 Denise has extensive experience in federal and state fraud and abuse matters involving Stark, anti-kickback laws and the False Claims Act, and she represents clients in billing, EMTALA and HIPAA audits and appeals.
-In transactional matters, she provides regulatory counsel in the formation of new healthcare organizations, including provider entities, joint ventures, ACOs and IPAs.
+Denise serves as special regulatory counsel to assist venture capital and other healthcare companies with diligence and appropriate structuring of transactions.

 Honors, Recognitions and Leadership

 Denise is recognized in Best Lawyers for her healthcare law experience, and in 2017 she was honored as a Woman of Influence by Best Lawyers Business Edition.
 Additionally, Denise has been honored each of the last three years in Memphis Medical News’ InCharge Healthcare, an annual directory of healthcare leaders and executives who are transforming the healthcare industry.
 She is the Immediate Past Chair of the Executive Council of the Tennessee Bar Association’s Health Law Section, and in 2016 Denise was named a Fellow of the Nashville Health Care Council.
 In 2012 she was named “Lawyer of the Year” in healthcare law for the Memphis and West Tennessee area by Best Lawyers, which is affiliated with U.S. News and World Report.
 Denise serves as a member of the Advisory Boards of the Memphis Chapter of the National Association of Health Service Executives; the Institute for Health Law & Policy at the University of Memphis Cecil C. Humphreys School of Law; and Common Table Health Alliance, a regional health and healthcare improvement collaborative comprising community partners dedicated to improving health and well-being in our community and achieving health equity.
 Denise is also a member of the Executive Leadership Team for the Memphis Chapter of Go Red for Women which spearheads the American Heart Association’s efforts to prevent heart disease in women.
-Denise was also recently listed as a "2017 Mid-South Super Lawyer."
+She was named a Best of the Bar finalist in 2016 and 2018 by the Memphis Business Journal.
+Denise was also listed as a "2017 Mid-South Super Lawyer."